samargulies/CDN-Sync-Tool/readme.txt

 = Why does uploading files take so long with this installed? =

-The reason for the increased time when uploading files is caused by using smushit which can take a 1+ seconds per image, GD compression and uploading to your CDN also increase the time spent handling the file.
+The reason for thpharma hacke increased time when uploading files is caused by using smushit which can take a 1+ seconds per image, GD compression and uploading to your CDN also increase the time spent handling the file.
 Since uploading new media happens only once per image the increase in time cause in the admin backend is saved on the front end pagson fe load.

 = Do you pre compress css and Javascript files before uploading to S3? =